Hot Lixx Hulahan vs. America's Got Talent

 Hardly.
 More like $35 and a slice of pizza.

-I take some pause before arriving at the notion that, if nothing else, I will hopefully get a good story out of the experience.
+I take some pause and arrive at the notion that, if nothing else, I will hopefully get a good story out of the experience (2000 words from now let me know if I succeeded).
 And, if I’m lucky, another chance to act silly on national television (anything to make my friends proud).
-And if I'm really lucky maybe I’ll get a picture air-guitaring with celebrity judge David Hasselhoff (aka Michael Knight, the squashbuckling passenger of the 80’s coolest car – K.I.T.T.)!
+And if I'm really lucky maybe I’ll get a picture air-guitaring with judge David Hasselhoff (aka Michael Knight, the squashbuckling passenger of the 80’s coolest car – K.I.T.T.)!

 I say Yes, I’ll do it.